sanhaus/control-panel.en/help/api/using/privacy-management.md

 >[!CAUTION]
 >
-The <a href="https://adobe.io/apis/cloudplatform/gdpr.html"Privacy Core Service</aIntegration is the method you should use for all access and delete requests.
+>The <a href="https://adobe.io/apis/cloudplatform/gdpr.html"Privacy Core Service</a> Integration is the method you should use for all access and delete requests.
 Starting 19.4, the use of the Campaign API and interface for access and delete requests is deprecated.
 For more on Campaign Standard deprecated and removed features, refer to <a href="https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html"This page</a>.

 Privacy requests are created using a POST request.